 I know this part seems like a shameless plug (it kinda is), but this actually IS a really important step to take once you’ve secured your date with a venue.
 Choosing a photographer is really tough!
 You have to make sure you both like their style and that you get along with them on a personal level, not to mention that they fit within your budget.
 So finding a photographer that checks off all your boxes, is a qualified professional AND is available for your date is like playing 4D chess.
 It’s never too soon to start looking for your perfect photographer.

-And when you're having a micro-wedding, this is especially important because you want to make sure that the photographer you hire really "gets it."
-There are lots of photographers out there who will take on a smaller, intimate wedding as a last minute booking to fill a hole in their calendar where they didn't book a 150+ guest wedding at one of their usual ballroom venues.
-Those are not the kind of photographers you want to have if you start off with the intention of an intimate wedding from the start.
-When you're planning your micro-wedding, you want to hire a photographer who really understands and values the reverence and sanctity that you're putting into your wedding day by keeping it small and intimate, and who can appreciate the way that you're going to do things a little differently because of that.
+And when you’re having a micro-wedding, this is especially important because you want to make sure that the photographer you hire really “gets it.”
+There are lots of photographers out there who will take on a smaller, intimate wedding as a last minute booking to fill a hole in their calendar where they didn’t book a 150+ guest wedding at one of their usual ballroom venues.
+Those are not the kind of photographers you want to have if you start off with the intention of an intimate wedding.
+When you’re planning your micro-wedding, you want to hire a photographer who really understands and values the reverence and sanctity that you’re putting into your wedding day by keeping it small and intimate, and who can appreciate the way that you’re going to do things a little differently because of that.
 Click here to read all about why I am the best photographer for your intimate wedding.

 5. Choose your officiant

 Because your intimate wedding day is all about the intention you’re putting into it, your ceremony should be 100% customized to who you two are and reflect your intentions for your life together.
 Whether that’s going with an established celebrant or Justice of the Peace, opting for a religious ceremony in a house of worship or asking a friend to become ordained and officiate your marriage, the creation of your wedding ceremony and vows should be a collaborative experience between you and your officiant.
 The ceremony you end up with should be completely tailored to you, not a template that your names got dropped into.